Marriage Act 1949 (Amendment) Bill [HL]

 Groups Affected

-- Couples getting married: Will experience a potentially slightly altered process for their marriage registration.
+- Couples getting married: Will experience a slightly altered marriage process with the increased involvement of the superintendent registrar.

 Powered by nyModel